Gain Capital (NYSE:GCAP) Cut to “Hold” at Zacks Investment Research

-Gain Capital (NYSE:GCAP) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Thursday, Zacks.com reports.
+Zacks Investment Research downgraded shares of Gain Capital (NYSE:GCAP) from a buy rating to a hold rating in a research report sent to investors on Thursday, Zacks.com reports.

 According to Zacks, “institutional foreign exchange, trading and related services providing direct access to the global OTC foreign exchange markets, where participants trade directly with one another.
 Its trading platforms provide information and analytical tools that allow customers to identify, analyze and execute their trading strategies.
 GAIN also offers retail customers located outside the United States access to other global markets on an OTC basis, including the spot gold and silver markets, as well as equity indices and commodities.
 Its forex trading activities are regulated in the US by the Commodity Futures Trading Commission and the National Futures Association, in the UK by the Financial Services Authority, in Japan by the Financial Services Agency, in Hong Kong by the Securities and Futures Commission and in Australia by the Australian Securities and Investments Commission.
 GAIN Capital Holdings, Inc is based in Bedminster, New Jersey. “

-GCAP has been the subject of a number of other research reports.
-ValuEngine raised shares of Gain Capital from a “sell” rating to a “hold” rating in a research report on Monday, April 15th.
-TheStreet downgraded shares of Gain Capital from a “c-” rating to a “d+” rating in a research report on Monday, June 10th.
+Several other research analysts also recently weighed in on the company.
+TheStreet downgraded Gain Capital from a c- rating to a d+ rating in a report on Monday, June 10th.
+ValuEngine upgraded Gain Capital from a sell rating to a hold rating in a report on Monday, April 15th.

-Gain Capital (NYSE:GCAP) last released its earnings results on Thursday, July 25th.
-The financial services provider reported $0.10 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.06) by $0.16.
-The business had revenue of $75.50 million during the quarter, compared to the consensus estimate of $73.33 million.
-Gain Capital had a negative net margin of 6.15% and a negative return on equity of 5.16%.
-The firm’s revenue for the quarter was down 10.3% compared to the same quarter last year.
-During the same quarter last year, the firm earned $0.10 earnings per share.
-As a group, analysts predict that Gain Capital will post -0.61 earnings per share for the current fiscal year.
+Gain Capital (NYSE:GCAP) last issued its quarterly earnings results on Thursday, July 25th.
+The financial services provider reported $0.10 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.06) by $0.16.
+The company had revenue of $75.50 million during the quarter, compared to the consensus estimate of $73.33 million.
+Gain Capital had a negative return on equity of 5.16% and a negative net margin of 6.15%.
+Gain Capital’s revenue was down 10.3% on a year-over-year basis.
+During the same period in the previous year, the firm posted $0.10 EPS.
+As a group, equities analysts anticipate that Gain Capital will post -0.61 EPS for the current year.

+The company also recently disclosed a quarterly dividend, which will be paid on Friday, September 27th.
+Stockholders of record on Monday, September 23rd will be issued a dividend of $0.06 per share.
+The ex-dividend date of this dividend is Friday, September 20th.
+This represents a $0.24 dividend on an annualized basis and a dividend yield of 5.61%.
+Gain Capital’s payout ratio is 35.82%.

-A number of institutional investors have recently added to or reduced their stakes in GCAP.
-Francisco Partners Management LP lifted its stake in Gain Capital by 153.5% in the second quarter.
-Francisco Partners Management LP now owns 186,435 shares of the financial services provider’s stock valued at $770,000 after acquiring an additional 112,901 shares during the last quarter.
-BlackRock Inc. lifted its stake in Gain Capital by 2.8% in the fourth quarter.
-BlackRock Inc. now owns 1,797,696 shares of the financial services provider’s stock valued at $11,074,000 after acquiring an additional 49,581 shares during the last quarter.
-Municipal Employees Retirement System of Michigan lifted its stake in Gain Capital by 65.2% in the second quarter.
-Municipal Employees Retirement System of Michigan now owns 125,260 shares of the financial services provider’s stock valued at $517,000 after acquiring an additional 49,450 shares during the last quarter.
-Geode Capital Management LLC lifted its stake in Gain Capital by 18.1% in the fourth quarter.
-Geode Capital Management LLC now owns 280,453 shares of the financial services provider’s stock valued at $1,727,000 after acquiring an additional 42,995 shares during the last quarter.
-Finally, Weber Alan W lifted its stake in Gain Capital by 3.0% in the first quarter.
-Weber Alan W now owns 1,206,673 shares of the financial services provider’s stock valued at $7,578,000 after acquiring an additional 35,000 shares during the last quarter.
-55.03% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently added to or reduced their stakes in the company.
+BlackRock Inc. increased its holdings in shares of Gain Capital by 2.8% during the 4th quarter.
+BlackRock Inc. now owns 1,797,696 shares of the financial services provider’s stock worth $11,074,000 after buying an additional 49,581 shares during the last quarter.
+Weber Alan W increased its holdings in shares of Gain Capital by 1.2% during the 2nd quarter.
+Weber Alan W now owns 1,221,190 shares of the financial services provider’s stock worth $5,044,000 after buying an additional 14,517 shares during the last quarter.
+Signia Capital Management LLC increased its holdings in shares of Gain Capital by 2.2% during the 1st quarter.
+Signia Capital Management LLC now owns 427,678 shares of the financial services provider’s stock worth $2,685,000 after buying an additional 9,215 shares during the last quarter.
+Geode Capital Management LLC increased its holdings in shares of Gain Capital by 18.1% during the 4th quarter.
+Geode Capital Management LLC now owns 280,453 shares of the financial services provider’s stock worth $1,727,000 after buying an additional 42,995 shares during the last quarter.
+Finally, Bank of New York Mellon Corp increased its holdings in shares of Gain Capital by 11.7% during the 4th quarter.
+Bank of New York Mellon Corp now owns 233,092 shares of the financial services provider’s stock worth $1,436,000 after buying an additional 24,453 shares during the last quarter.
+Institutional investors and hedge funds own 55.03% of the company’s stock.

 Gain Capital Company Profile